dhu-mmct/TransLink/README.md

 ## Acknowledgement

-A large part of the codes, ideas and results are borrowed from [StrongSORT](https://github.com/dyhBUPT/StrongSORT).
+A large part of the codes, ideas and results are borrowed from [StrongSORT](https://github.com/dyhBUPT/StrongSORT) and [Split and Connect: A Universal Tracklet Booster for Multi-Object Tracking](https://ieeexplore.ieee.org/document/9672670).
 Thanks for their excellent work!